Written by Nagle Jackson

 The 2 Eliots: Two men with similar physique and energy.

-Rehearsals: Tuesday, Thursday evening and Sunday afternoon, but flexibility and changes are possible.
-A few rehearsals in December but beginning in earnest in January.
+Tuesday and Thursday evenings and Sunday afternoons, but flexibility and changes are possible.
+A few rehearsals in December, but beginning in earnest in January.